Run the Duckiematrix

 Run the Duckiematrix#

-In this section, we will see how we can run the Duckiematrix.
+In this section, we will learn how to run the Duckiematrix.

-The Duckiematrix is, by design, a distributed platform.
-This means that multiple components are needed for the system to work as a whole.
-Luckily, dts can do all this for us.
+The Duckiematrix is, by design, a distributed platform, meaning that multiple components are needed for the system to work as a whole.

-The easiest way to enter a session of the Duckiematrix is to run it in Standalone and Sandbox modes.
-The Standalone mode makes sure all the necessary modules are launched in the right order.
-The Sandbox mode loads one of the example maps that come with the platform.
+The easiest way to enter a session of the Duckiematrix is to run it in standalone or sandbox mode.
+Standalone mode ensures that all of the necessary modules are launched in the right order.
+Sandbox mode loads one of the example maps that comes with the platform.
+To start a local engine and renderer, run:

 dts matrix run --standalone --sandbox

 The engine does not have to run on your local computer.
 In fact, it is quite boring to run local engines, because you will be running around your beautifully simulated towns all by yourself.
 Remote engines allow you to join virtual Duckietowns with your friends and colleagues.
-We shall talk about all the nice things you can do on remote engines later in the book.
+The capabilites of remote engines will be discussed later in this book.

-If somebody asks you to join them on their remote virtual Duckietown, ask them for the hostname or IP address of their engine and run the following,
+If somebody asks you to join them on their remote virtual Duckietown, ask them for the hostname or IP address of their engine.
+To start a local renderer and connect to the remote engine at the hostname or IP provided, run:

 dts matrix run --engine IP_OR_HOSTNAME